radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Using an algorithm similar to the retransmission algorithm defined in {{RFC5080, Section 2.2.1}} is RECOMMENDED.
 If a different algorithm is used, it SHOULD include a configurable lower and upper bound for the time between retries, a configurable timeout after which the client gives up reconnecting, and a jitter.

-Where the connection to a RadSec server is established only when there is a RADIUS packet to be sent, adding subsequent RADIUS packets to be sent SHOULD NOT trigger an immediate reconnection attempt.
+When a reconnection attempt is queued on a reconnection timer, adding subsequent RADIUS packets to be sent SHOULD NOT trigger an immediate reconnection attempt or reset the reconnection timer.
-Instead, the algorithm SHOULD continue as it would have without the new packet, but the client MAY reset the timeout for giving up reconnecting.
+Instead, the algorithm SHOULD continue as it would have without the new RADIUS packet.
+However, a client MAY reset the timeout for giving up reconnecting when a new RADIUS packet is queued.

 Where the connection to a RadSec server is configured to be static and always kept open, the reconnect algorithm SHOULD have an upper limit for the time between retries (e.g. 60 seconds) and not give up trying to reconnect.